 This creates some barriers that are yet to be taken down before we can see a clear regulatory landscape in the country.
 Until the regulatory bodies have agreed on how to regulate digital assets, US traders will stay in the gray zone with only a few platforms to turn to when it comes to trading cryptocurrencies on margin.

-Risks with leverage trading explained
+Risks with margin trading explained

 All trading is risky but margin trading is especially risky since you control more money than you own and your liquidation point is closer to your open price than normally.
 Below are some key risks to consider before starting.
 These may be different for different traders.